 =PMT(rate, nper,pv, [fv], [type])

 The PMT function uses the following arguments:

-- Nper (required argument) – The total number of payments for the loan taken.
+Nper (required argument) – Total number of payments for the loan taken.

-- Pv (required argument) – The present value or total amount that a series of future payments is worth now.
-It is also termed as principal.
+Pv (required argument) – The present value or total amount that a series of future payments is worth now.
+It is also termed as the principal of a loan.

-- Fv (optional argument) – The FV or a cash balance we want to attain after the last payment is made.
-If fv is omitted, it is assumed to be 0 (zero), that is, the future value of a loan is 0.
+Fv (optional argument) – This is the future value or a cash balance we want to attain after the last payment is made.
+If Fv is omitted, it is assumed to be 0 (zero), that is, the future value of a loan is 0.

-- Type (optional argument) – The security’s price.
-It is the type of day count basis to use.
-The possible values of basis are:
+Type (optional argument) – The type of day count basis to use.
+The possible values of the basis are:

 How to use the PMT Function in Excel?